Skip to content

 Quarterly Sentinel Oversight

-Structured inspections every quarter that monitor building systems, track deterioration patterns, and produce photo documentation, preventative recommendations, and clear reporting for the strata manager and council.
+Structured inspections every quarter that monitor building systems, track deterioration patterns, and produce photo documentation with preventative recommendations and clear reporting for building stakeholders.
+Conditions are compared against prior quarters, not discovered fresh.

 CadenceEvery quarter · ongoing